About Me

 Social justice

-I work with progressive clients to build a more just, sustainable and meaningful world.
+I work with progressive clients who are building a more just, sustainable and meaningful world.

 Mutual respect